skyssolutions/lynxchan/src/be/Readme.md

 * `maxFileSizeMB`: maximum size in megabytes of individual uploaded files.
 Defaults to infinity.
 * `acceptedMimes`(Array): accepted mimes on uploads.
 Defaults to `[ 'image/png', 'image/jpeg', 'image/gif' ]`.
 * `maxFiles`(Number): maximum amount of files on each post.
 Defaults to 3.
+* `defaultBanMessage`: default ban message to be used for banned content when the person applying the ban doesn't submit a message.

 `db.json`: contains database connection information.
 * `address`: address of the database.